rozsival/nette-foundation-emails/README.md

 - an absolute path to your own message template
 - or a path relative to the configured templates directory path (if using a relative path, you can omit `.latte` extension as it will be added if needed)
-- if no template is found the method throws `MailFactoryException`
+- if no template is found, the method throws `MailFactoryException`

 #### `cssFilename` (optional)